Poeta Saxo

 Among the pieces of history for which only the Poeta is a source are the commendation of the Danish chieftain Halfdan to Charlemagne in 807 and the existence of vernacular Germanic poems and songs about Germanic heroes of the past.
 About the latter the Poeta writes: Est quoque iam notum: vulgaria carmina magnis / Laudibus eius avos et proavos celebrant, / Pippinos, Carolos, Hludowicos et Theodricos / Et Carlomannos Hlothariosque canunt ("As is well known, vernacular poems celebrate and praise / his grandfathers and great grandfathers; / of Pippin, Charles, Louis, and Theoderic / Carlomann and Lothar are their songs made").
 The Poeta also refers to the people of Europe over whom the Romans did not hold sway yet who are subjects of Charlemagne.

 The identification of the Poeta with Agius of Corvey was refuted by Karl Strecker and more recently by H. F. Stiene.
 Rita Lejeune and Timothy Reuter see the Annales as the predecessor of French epic poetry and romance.
 The Poeta was probably a source for Widukind of Corvey.

 Of the five books of the 2,691-line Annales, the first four are in hexameters while the last is in elegiac distichs.
 The first critical edition of the Poeta's poem was G. H. Pertz, MGH SS, II (Hanover, 1829), which was replaced by an updated version by Paul von Winterfeld in the Poetarum Latinorum Medii Aevi Tomus IV, i (Berlin, 1909).
 Parts of books I and II appeared in Godman (1985) with English translation.
+A complete English prose translation appears in McKinney (1956).